-There is a tumult of below the radar conjectures and hypotheses about what a post Trump world will be like for us in the global backwaters.
+There has been a tumult of below the radar conjectures and hypotheses about what a post Trump world will be like for us in the global backwaters.
 I had earlier, in a fit of existential optimism imagined a continuing Trump administration and its increasingly casual/ diluted semblance of global diplomacy (read: Deal vs. War making interventions) for another 4 years, toxic as his local politics have been.
 And so, painful as the transition to a Biden presidency is unraveling to be, it is apparent that the majority of the State of the Union has trumped national divisiveness and hate with its version of good old American collectiveness.
 Just about, though.

 Good for the Americans!
 Maybe not so good for the rest of the world!

 (Read here my blogpost on why another 4 years of a Trump administration would have been beneficial for a lot of the rest of the world: (https://theroamingdesi.org/2020/08/19/featureenter-the-dragon/).

 The way i see it, there are a couple of ways American foreign policy can go over the next few years:

 Kind of diluted as the new administration focuses on licking the wounds inflicted by the socio-ideological scrapings and abrasions of the Trump era; or a good old hark back to the days when the American war machinery was going about its well-oiled way on every continent of the world.
 Because, although it was inadvertent and there was no moral authority at work on this front, Trump does have the honour of being the “zero war” president.
 He focused instead on his Art of the Deal to deliver for America and quite completely relinquished any assumptions of America being EVERYBODY’S Uncle Sam whether they liked it or not.